-Located in Denver, Colorado, the Law Offices of Kevin S. Neiman, pc represents virtually every constituency in Chapter 11 (reorganization) business and individual bankruptcy cases, including business and individual debtors; secured, undersecured, and unsecured creditors; administrative expense claimants; and trustees, committees of unsecured creditors, and creditors on committees.
+Based in Denver, Colorado, the Law Offices of Kevin S. Neiman, pc represents virtually every constituency in Chapter 11 (reorganization) business and individual bankruptcy cases, including business and individual debtors; secured, undersecured, and unsecured creditors; administrative expense claimants; and trustees, committees of unsecured creditors, and creditors on committees.
+The firm’s experience likewise includes the relatively new Sub Chapter V section of Chapter 11, which generally provides for a streamlined Chapter 11 process in relation to the more traditional Chapter 11 case.

-The Law Offices of Kevin S. Neiman, pc in Denver, Colorado has successfully represented creditors, debtors, committees, and trustees in Chapter 11 reorganizations.
-The Chapter 11 process is complicated, nuanced, and necessarily requires attorneys who have substantial Chapter 11 experience, knowledge, and abilities in order for clients to be meaningfully and adequately represented.
+The Chapter 11 process is complicated, nuanced, and necessarily requires lawyers who have substantial Chapter 11 experience, knowledge, and abilities in order for clients to be meaningfully and adequately represented.
+Kevin has been counseling clients in Chapter 11 cases since 1996, initially in Miami, Florida, and now in Denver, Colorado.Call 303.996.8637

 A debtor is the business or individual that is the subject of a bankruptcy petition, usually filed voluntarily by the debtor, but sometimes filed involuntarily by a creditor or several creditors.